Product Overview

 Use Compatible Network Cables:

-- This card does not support 2.5G speeds.
+- This card does not support 2.5G or 5G speeds.

 - To ensure maximum performance, use CAT6 or higher cables.